PX4/PX4-Devguide/en/tutorials/rtk-gps.md

 ### Working

 Two M8P GPS modules (see below for example setups) and a datalink is required to set up RTK with PX4.
 The unit on the ground (static position) is called the Base, and the in-air unit is called the Rover.
 The Base unit connects to QGroundControl and uses the datalink to the vehicle to stream RTCM corrections to it (using the MAVLink `GPS_RTCM_DATA` message).
-On the autopilot, the MAVLink packets are unpacked and sent to the GNSS unit where they are processed to get the RTK solution.
+On the autopilot, the MAVLink packets are unpacked and sent to the airborne GNSS unit where they are processed to get the RTK solution.

 The datalink should typically be able to handle an uplink rate of 300 bytes per second.
 See the Uplink Datarate section below for more.